Moog | Initial Patch Templates for Synths with No Digital Presets

 TABLE OF CONTENTS

-- Moog Mother-32 - Semi-Modular Analog Synthesizer
+- Mother-32 - Semi-Modular Analog Synthesizer

-- Moog Subharmonicon - Semi-Modular Analog Polyrhythmic Synthesizer
+- Subharmonicon - Semi-Modular Analog Polyrhythmic Synthesizer

-- Moog Labyrinth- Semi-Modular Analog Synthesizer
+- Labyrinth- Semi-Modular Analog Synthesizer

-- Moog Spectravox- Semi-Modular Analog Synthesizer
+- Spectravox- Semi-Modular Analog Synthesizer

-- Moog Mavis - Semi-Modular Analog Synthesizer
+- Mavis - Semi-Modular Analog Synthesizer

-- Moog Grandmother - Semi-Modular Analog Synthesizer
+- Grandmother - Semi-Modular Analog Synthesizer

 Mother-32 - Semi-Modular Analog Synthesizer